UditArora2000/post_recommendation/README.md

 # POSTS RECOMMENDATION

-This project recommends posts to users based on contextual filtering and user based collaborative filtering
+This project recommends posts to users based on content based recommendation and user based collaborative filtering